BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 What happens is quite difficult to predict.
 How does the media report on the issue if its rational is to further differentiate between information and non-information?
 How will politics react based on the assumption that it 'wants' to make more politics?
-From this point of view, it is hard to see how 'we' can 'make' cooperations (or individuals) sustainable by refering to morals and virtues.
+From this point of view, it is hard to see how 'we' can 'make' cooperations (or individuals) sustainable by referring to morals and virtues.
 Moral outbursts and frustrations about the destruction of our livelihood are completely understandable (for my psychic system) but how they irritate the different systems is quite uncertain.

 ## Artificial Communication